A flight to Nashua, NH one winter day drives home the point that

 About two hours later we touched down in New Hampshire.
 Braking action on the freshly plowed runway was declared "poor", so we briefed and executed a touchdown at minimum speed without the use of brakes.
 We then took care of business, ordered a top-off, grabbed some lunch, and were soon on our way back home -- this time through our usual fuel stop of Hartford, CT because of stronger-than-forecast southwest winds aloft.
 We flew on top for most of the trip, and marvelled at how uniform and vast the tops were -- in all directions, all we saw was a smooth blanket of clouds several thousand feet below us.
 Beautiful and serene were words we used to describe the sight at the time, but I remained fully aware of the power of even shallow layers of clouds to produce ice when they want to.

 Bradley Approach gave us the usual route to the field, and that meant about 15 minutes of vectors below 4000.
 We managed to get partial ground contact at 2500 feet, but not before picking up a good 1/8" of mixed ice.
 Some of the ice began to melt below 1000 feet on the LDA 2 approach, but we nevertheless landed while doing our less-than-stellar impression of an ice cube.
 Throughout that experience, the defroster managed to keep a 10 inch oval portion of the windshield on the pilot's side clear, but I was blind in the right seat.
-All I could do was look at the various ice gauges on the airplane, including the leading edge fence, fuel vent, and door stops and tell my crew partner to "give me a good one"
+All I could do was look at the various ice gauges on the airplane, including the leading edge fence, fuel vent, and door stops.

 Shortly after we started down the parallel taxiway enroute to the FBO, an aircraft waiting on the runup pad asked us through the ground controller whether we had experienced ice on the approach, and I had to matter-of-factly confess -- "yes sir, we encountered light mixed icing, about 1/8" over 20 minutes".
 The pilot responded with a dejected "OK, thanks.", no doubt realizing that we'd just made it thoroughly illegal for him (and us, frankly) to fly in the clouds.
-Upon parking, a cloth and slightly above freezing surface temperatures made quick work of removing the ice.
+By the time we got to parking the ice had started to melt and we stepped out with a cloth in hand to inspect the airframe remove what ice remained on the windshield and leading edges.

 Entering the FBO, I made a line for the weather console, curious to see what the last leg held in store.
 I managed to find only one shallow cloud deck, with bases varying between 2200 and 2500 feet and tops to around 4000 -- in other words the same stuff we'd been seeing all day.
 Visibilities were all 10 or better and winds were less than 5 knots on the surface.
 The one glaring difference from the earlier forecasts was that the eastern boundary of the icing Airmet now consumed the western half of New Jersey and specifically mentioned mixed icing.